selincece/secret-wall/README.md

 # Secret Wall

-A secure web application where users can anonymously share and view secrets.
-Built with Node.js, Express, and PostgreSQL, featuring local authentication and Google OAuth integration.
+A web application for anonymous secret sharing with secure authentication.
+Users can register, login with email/password or Google, and share secrets privately.

 ## Features